Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ### List Certificates Asynchronously

-List the certificates in the key vault by calling `listPropertiesOfCertificates`.
+List the Certificates in the Key Vault by calling `listPropertiesOfCertificates`.

 ```Java
 // The List Certificates operation returns certificates without their full properties, so for each certificate returned we call `getCertificate` to get all its attributes excluding the policy.